MainManMechanic/RESUME/README.md

 -Involves basic visualisation

 __Data Cleaning GooglePlay database__
-A data cleaning exercise to showcase use of pandas scrubbing abilities and some discussion -Involves use of pandas
+A data cleaning exercise to showcase use of pandas scrubbing abilities and some discussion (TBF) -Involves use of pandas

 -Involves traditional cleaning practices (duplicates and nulls)

 # RESUME